Winning the Rental Market: Strategies for Converting Renters into Homebuyers

 - What saving for a down payment actually looks like for normal people.

-Budget Ranges and Time Requirements
+Budget Ranges And Time Requirements

 Budget does not replace consistency.
 Budget buys reach and speed, but your email cadence and lease timing create the conversion moments.

-| Tier | Channel stack | Est. 90-day spend | Hours per week | Best use |
+| Tier | Channel stack | Estimated 90-day spend | Hours per week | Best use |

 |---|---|---|---|---|

-| Low budget | Organic social, one lead magnet, manual follow-up, email every other week | $0 to $450 | 4 to 6 | Build the first 50 renter leads and learn what questions show up |
+| Low budget | Organic social, one lead magnet, manual follow-up, and email every other week | $0 to $450 | 4 to 6 | Build the first 50 renter leads and learn which questions appear |

-| Mid budget | Paid social at $10 per day, landing page, nurture email weekly month one, then every other week | $900 to $1,350 | 2 to 4 | Fill the pipeline fast enough to see reply patterns inside 90 days |
+| Mid budget | Paid social at $10 per day, a landing page, and weekly nurture email during month one | $900 to $1,350 | 2 to 4 | Fill the pipeline fast enough to see reply patterns inside 90 days |

-| High budget | Full retargeting and contextual ads plus direct mail to complexes, plus monthly renter webinar invite | $3,500 to $6,500 | 2 to 3 | Own one renter-heavy zone and keep lead cost stable at scale |
+| High budget | Retargeting, contextual ads, direct mail to complexes, and a monthly renter webinar invitation | $3,500 to $6,500 | 2 to 3 | Own one renter-heavy zone and keep lead cost stable at scale |

 Track pipeline health the same way you track a listing.
 You want steady inflow, steady engagement, and a clean signal before you spend more.

-| Metric | Target benchmark | Check | How to act |
+| Metric | Planning benchmark | Check | How to act |

 |---|---|---|---|

-| New renter leads added | 10 to 25 | Weekly | Once paid traffic is active, track weekly lead flow.
-For organic or low-budget runs, track additions over the first 90 days and prioritize qualified replies. |
+| New renter leads added | 10 to 25 | Weekly | Track weekly flow once paid traffic is active.
+For low-budget runs, evaluate additions and qualified replies across the first 90 days. |

-| Email open rate | 25%+ | Per send | If opens fall, improve subject lines and cut sends to your least engaged segment for 30 days. |
+| Email open rate | 25 percent or higher | Per send | If opens fall, improve subject lines and pause the least engaged segment for 30 days. |

-| Reply rate | 1 to 3% | Per send | If replies stay flat, ask for lease month, not a meeting.
-Keep the step small. |
+| Reply rate | 1 to 3 percent | Per send | If replies stay flat, ask for lease month instead of a meeting and keep the step small. |

-| Activation responses | 5 to 12% | Per segment | If responses are low, move activation earlier and add one proof point, such as a short testimonial. |
+| Activation responses | 5 to 12 percent | Per segment | If responses are low, move activation earlier and add one proof point such as a short testimonial. |

-Target renters by geography and by intent, never by protected characteristics.
+Target renters by geography and intent, never by protected characteristics.
 Do not write copy that implies you will move someone into or out of an area because of who they are.
+Keep ads and landing pages focused on the value exchange, such as a rent-versus-buy worksheet in a specific zip code.

 She collects 15 leads and tags lease end month inside her CRM.
 Jordan downloads the worksheet, opens the first three emails, and replies in month four asking about buying power.